seventeenseven/theperfectbag/README.md

-An eCommerce platform designed to showcase and sell a curated collection of bags, \
-offering features like advanced filtering, secure payments, and seamless user experience.
+An eCommerce application written in NodeJS + ReactJS

 # 👜 The Perfect Bag
+An **eCommerce platform** designed to showcase and sell a curated collection of bags offering features like advanced filtering, secure payments, and seamless user experience.

 ---

 ## 🎯 Project Goal